microsoftgraph/msgraph-sdk-javascript/samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider/README.md

 4. Navigate to the samples folder [./samples]and run `npm install`

+5. Navigate to secrets.js[./secrets] and populate all the values (tenantId, clientId, clientSecret, scopes)

-5. Navigate to tokenCredentialAuthenticationProvider[./samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider] in the samples directory.
+6. Navigate to tokenCredentialAuthenticationProvider[./samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider] in the samples directory.

-6. For running this javascript sample, run `node index.js`
+7. For running this javascript sample, run `node index.js`